CSA

-For $30/week, you get a weekly box of 8-10 items based on the preferences you set when you sign up.
-Each week you will receive an e-mail with a list of what will be in your box and you have 24-48 hours to make any swaps or adjustments you want before we pick and deliver it to a site near you.
+After subscribing, each week you will receive an e-mail with a list of what will be in your box and you have 24-48 hours to make any swaps or adjustments you want before we pack and deliver it to a site near you.
+View pickup sites here.
 What will be in your box?
 From dry beans, to baby greens we grow a huge assortment of what can be grown here on the central coast and are known for having the highest quality and tastiest stuff out there.
-More info about what we offer can be found under the “what we grow” tab on this website, or on HARVIE.
+More info about what we offer can be found under the “what we grow” tab on this website.

 We are proud to grow EVERYTHING in your box.
 We don’t buy in produce.